Disease and Drug Information

 Inflammatory breast cancer

-A less common type of breast cancer, accounting for 1-3% of all breast cancers is Inflammatory breast cancer (IBC).
-IBC often appears to be an infection (breast red, swollen and inflamed) but it is actually cancer that is blocking lymphatic vessels in the skin and breast tissue, causing a buildup of fluid (lymph).
+A rare, fast-growing type of breast cancer, accounting for 1-5% of all breast cancers is Inflammatory breast cancer (IBC).
+IBC often appears to be a breast infection (breast red, swollen and inflamed) but it is actually cancer that is blocking lymphatic vessels in the skin and breast tissue, causing a buildup of fluid and swelling in the breast.
+Because this cancer is very aggressive and has a high risk of spreading, a combination of treatment modalities is often used.

 Paget disease of the nipple

 This type of breast cancer starts in the breast ducts and spreads to the skin of the nipple and then to the areola, the dark circle around the nipple.
-This type of breast cancer only accounts for about 1% of all cases of breast cancer.
+The nipple and areola can become irritated with scaly, red, itchy areas.
+This type of breast cancer only accounts for less than 5% of all cases of breast cancer.
+Although it is usually in situ or confined to the site where it started, the disease can also be invasive.

 Phyllodes tumors are rare breast tumors.
 These tumors develop in the connective tissue (stroma) of the breast and grow in a leaf-like pattern.
 Although phyllodes tumors tend to grow quickly, they rarely spread outside the breast.